cgarrovillo/cgarrovillo/README.md

 <h2></h2>

 ### 🌳 But when I'm bored I...
  - Am working on a platform for car-people.
-Soon!
  - Am working on a platform for retail workers to get your email without a single "huh?".
-Soon!
  - Try to support an [open-source project](https://www.reddit.com/r/canadahousing/comments/ohpwna/has_someone_written_an_extensive_book_on_the/) related to Canada's Housing Market.
  - Think about starting yet another side-project and forgetting the others